Lameuhton/lameuhton/README.md

 🌸 *Transform the ordinary into the extraordinary* 🌸

 Driven by curiosity, I have always been captivated by computers and the creation of beautiful, intuitive websites.
-Currently, I am training at **[Becode.org](https://becode.org/)**, where I am honing my web development skills.
-This training not only helps me improve my technical abilities but also enhances my self-learning and teamwork skills.
+Recently, I finished my training at **[Becode.org](https://becode.org/)**, where I honed my web development skills.
+This training not only helped me improve my technical abilities but also enhanced my self-learning and teamwork skills.
 My creativity and dedication are often highlighted by those who know me, and I love seeing that "wow" look on users' faces when they discover my work.
+I am now thrilled to be doing an internship at **[Webecode](https://becode.org/)**, where I aim to further develop my skills in a professional environment.

 For more about me and my projects, visit my [website](http://aurelianeg.tech).